tarao/bookgen/src/99_cheat-sheet.md

 ### WARNING Notation {-}

 ::: warning
-Some you have to care about
+Something you have to care about
 :::

 Pandoc Markdown {-}